Robopoly/Stand-alone-ISP-Programmer-for-Arduino/README.md

 ### Programming speed

-By default the SPI communication is `F_CPU/128`, this sketch has been tested with a lower prescaler and it programmed much faster.
+By default the SPI communication is `F_CPU/128`, this sketch has been tested with a lower prescaler and it programmed much faster, but sometimes it failed at higher speeds, so the best bet is the use the slowest speed.
 A test was done with a 12KB sketch, running at 16MHz and the target running at 16MHz as well.
 At 8MHz the target could not be identified as the clock was way too fast.
 Values should be compared to the slowest programming time.

 | Prescaler | SPI frequency | Programming time
 | --------- | ------------- | ----------------